 Modern South Arabian Material Culture blog

-Caroline Browne has created a collection of photographic stills and descriptions of aspects of Modern South Arabian material culture.
-This can be followed here.
+View Caroline Browne's collection of photographic stills and descriptions of aspects of Modern South Arabian material culture.

 Sample sound files

 The following sound files enable a comparison of counting in MSAL

 Traditional water sources in Dhofar: article by Saeed al-Mahri